jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 As there are no loops, no duplicates are introduced, only useless packets

-NO packets dropped when their TTL reaches 1
+NO packets dropped when their TTL would reach 0

 # Config 4.4